sfago2024/www/content/app.md

    <strong>Warning:</strong> Avoid tapping on the check-mark icons in the corner of events; doing so will *remove the event from your schedule*.

-## Restaurant recommendations

-1. Tap the hamburger menu (rightmost icon in the bottom bar).

-2. Tap on <strong>Restaurants near the Marriott Marquis</strong>.

 </div>

 <div class="ad mobile midpage">